volkovandr/eel/doc/syntax.md

 # General

-* The language uses identations just like Python.
+* The language uses indentations just like Python.
 * Comments are not supported.
 If you want to comment something it means your code is not expressive enough and you need to change the code
 * There are no global variables.
 All the functions should be pure functions
 * [Keywords](keywords.md)